predsci/PROF/README.md

  >\> cd test

-Copy the example.R script from PROF/prof_dev to the 'test' directory
+Copy all three scripts from PROF/prof_dev to the 'test' directory

->\> cp /path/to/PROF/prof_dev/example.R .
+>\> cp /path/to/PROF/prof_dev/*R .

 Open R or R studio and the 'example.R' script